-U.S. District Courts for the Middle and Southern Districts of Florida
+- U.S. District Courts for the Southern and Middle Districts of Florida

 Matthew A. Keilson

-Matthew is a member of KCO’s complex commercial litigation and consumer class action defense team.
-He has successfully defended companies in a variety of different matters, including several consumer class actions filed under the TCPA, FDCPA, and other state and federal consumer protection statutes.
+Matthew is a member of KCO’s complex commercial litigation and class action defense team.
+He has successfully defended companies in a variety of different matters, including more than two dozen class actions filed under state and federal statutes.

-Matthew also has substantial experience litigating other types of complex commercial matters, including contractual disputes and business torts.
-He has represented manufacturers, financial corporations, and many other types of companies in such disputes in both federal and state courts across the country.
+Matthew has substantial experience litigating other types of complex commercial matters, such as contractual disputes and business torts.
+He has represented manufacturers, financial corporations, and other types of companies in such disputes in both federal and state courts.

-- Successfully defended several corporate clients against putative class action and individual lawsuits asserted under a variety of federal and state statutes, including the TCPA, FDCPA, state privacy statutes, and state debt-collection statutes.
-Obtained dismissal with no payment in several nationwide putative class action suits.
+- Successfully defended several corporate clients against putative class actions and individual lawsuits asserted under a variety of federal and state statutes.
+In many of these matters, obtained dismissal with no payment by clients.

-- Represented corporate entities and insurance companies in complex commercial matters in federal and state courts.
+- Represented corporate entities and insurance companies in complex commercial matters in Florida federal and state courts.